 Intake and Assessment

-• Paperwork Party: Buckle up for paperwork!
-You’ll likely fill out forms about your medical history, mental health concerns, and personal background.
+As you prepare for your psychiatry appointment, get ready for a bit of paperwork!
+You’ll likely fill out forms detailing your medical history, mental health concerns, and personal background—think of it as your “paperwork party.”

 Discussion and Evaluation